GOVERNMENT CODE

 Added by Acts 2023, 88th Leg., R.S., Ch.
 856 (H.B.
 3447), Sec.
 1, eff.
 September 1, 2023.

 Sec.
 482.603.
 ESTABLISHMENT; PURPOSE.
-The Texas Aerospace Research and Space Economy Consortium is established to:
+The Texas Aerospace Research and Space Economy Consortium is established as an advisory committee to the board to:

 (1) identify research opportunities for entities within this state that:

-(A) strengthen this state's proven leadership in civil, commercial, and military aerospace activity;
+(A) strengthen this state's proven leadership in civil, commercial, and military space-related activity;

-(B) enhance this state's position in aeronautics research and development, astronautics, space commercialization, and space flight infrastructure; and
+(B) enhance this state's position in aeronautics research and development, space commercialization, and space flight infrastructure and in the development of space travel technologies; and

-(C) enhance the integration of the space, aeronautics, astronautics, and aviation industries into this state's economy; and
+(C) enhance the integration of the space and aeronautics industries into this state's economy; and

 Added by Acts 2023, 88th Leg., R.S., Ch.
 856 (H.B.
 3447), Sec.
 1, eff.
 September 1, 2023.